bwookwak/bwookwak.github.io/_news/announcement_2.md

 related_posts: false
 ---

-:sparkles: I am returning to <b>Amazon AGI Foundational Models Group</b> (the group name has changed) as an Applied Scientist intern.
+:sparkles: I am returning to <strong>Amazon AGI Foundational Models Group</strong> (the group name has changed) as an Applied Scientist intern.